Corymbia/eucalyptus-documentation/content/iam_guide/managing_auth/eiam_task_oview/roles_tasks/roles_tasks_assume_role_application/_index.md

     # euare-groupuploadpolicy -p keypair-mgmt-role-perm -f devops-keypair-mgmt-assume-role-policy.json Key-Managers --region devops-admin@future

 Now that members can assume the 'devops-ec2-keypair-mgmt-role' role, run the following command to list all keypairs under the account:

     # eval `/usr/bin/euare-assumerole devops-ec2-keypair-mgmt-role --region devops-user01@future`
     # euca-describe-keypairs --region @future
     KEYPAIR	devops-admin	9e:1a:bc:ac:98:b1:97:7c:65:b0:b3:7c:96:f5:d5:7b:a1:3e:36:a6

 When done assuming the role, the role must be released using `euare-releaserole` :

     # eval `/usr/bin/euare-releaserole --region devops-user01@future`

-For information about Euca2ools IAM commands, see [](../euca2ools-guide/eiam.dita) .